UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-coccodrillo/README.md

 This project uses Chrome for browser automation, which requires ChromeDriver to be installed.

 Download the appropriate version of ChromeDriver for your operating system (Windows, macOS, or Linux) from the following link:
     <a href="https://sites.google.com/chromium.org/driver/downloads" target="_blank">ChromeDriver</a>

 Make sure to select the correct version matching your installed version of Google Chrome.

 Place the chromedriver executable in the bin/ directory of the project:

-        On Linux and macOS, ensure it has executable permissions (chmod +x chromedriver).
+ -On Linux and macOS, ensure it has executable permissions (chmod +x chromedriver).

-        On Windows, make sure the file has a .exe extension.
+ -On Windows, make sure the file has a .exe extension.

 🛠 Tip: On Unix-based systems, you might need to run:
 ```bash